Top 8 Historical Places in Pakistan

 The Noor Mahal, in the city of Bahawalpur, is a picture of elegance and beauty.
 During the British Raj, it was erected in 1872 by the Nawab of Bahawalpur.
 A city map and gold money were also buried in the mahal’s foundation.

 The building was designated as a “protected monument” by Pakistan’s Department of Archeology in September 2001, and it is now available to the public.
-The mahal also holds many of the Nawab’s personal items, such as his old swords, old money notes and coins, ancient laws from the time, an antique piano that Nawabs used to play, old furniture used by Nawabs, and so on.
+The mahal also holds many of the Nawab’s items, such as his old swords, old money notes and coins, ancient laws from the time, an antique piano that Nawabs used to play, old furniture used by Nawabs, and so on.
 It also has a lengthy wall with fictitious photos of Nawabs on it.

 7) Harappa

-Harappa was the city of Indus Valley Civilization and it is believed that it was the home of nearly 23,000 people.
+Harappa was the city of the Indus Valley Civilization and it is believed that it was the home of nearly 23,000 people.
 This place was given the name of Harappa from a nearby village at the bank of river Ravi.

 Moreover, the ruins present in the Harappa date back to the bronze age.
 Harappa was established in 2600 BC along the Indus River Valley.
 This city had a very modern civilization.
-The people of Harappa had their own writing system, urban centers, and modern social and economic system.
+The people of Harappa had their own writing system, urban centers, and a modern social and economic system.

 8) Ranikot Fort

-RaniKot Fort is a historical fort built in the Talpur dynasty.
+RaniKot Fort is a historical fort built by the Talpur dynasty.
 It is located in Jamshoro District, Sindh, and is known as the Great Wall of Sindh.
 It is believed that Ranikot Fort is the world’s largest fort, with an area of around 32 kilometers.
 According to historians, the fort was built in 1812.
 Due to the hot weather in Sindh, winter is considered the best time to visit Ranikot Fort.
 Many visitors visit the magnificent place for sightseeing and hiking.

 Read also: